OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/01-Testing_for_Reflected_Cross_Site_Scripting.md

 - [XSS-Proxy](http://xss-proxy.sourceforge.net/) is an advanced Cross-Site-Scripting (XSS) attack tool.
 - [ratproxy](https://code.google.com/archive/p/ratproxy/) is a semi-automated, largely passive web application security audit tool, optimized for an accurate and sensitive detection, and automatic annotation, of potential problems and security-relevant design patterns based on the observation of existing, user-initiated traffic in complex web 2.0 environments.
 - [Burp Proxy](https://portswigger.net/burp/) is an interactive HTTP/S proxy server for attacking and testing web applications.
-- [OWASP Zed Attack Proxy (ZAP)](https://www.zaproxy.org) is an interactive HTTP/S proxy server for attacking and testing web applications with a built-in scanner.
+- [Zed Attack Proxy (ZAP)](https://www.zaproxy.org) is an interactive HTTP/S proxy server for attacking and testing web applications with a built-in scanner.

 ## References